copenlu/cite-worth/README.md

 The data is derived from the [S2ORC dataset](https://github.com/allenai/s2orc), specifically the 20200705v1 release of the data.
 It is licensed under the [CC By-NC 2.0](https://creativecommons.org/licenses/by-nc/2.0/) license.

+## Pretrained models
+We releases two pretrained models from the paper, available in the [HuggingFace model hub](https://huggingface.co/copenlu).
+The two models are:
+ - `copenlu/citebert`: SciBERT trained on citation detection and masked language modeling from CiteWorth data
+ - `copenlu/citebert-cite-only`: SciBERT trained on citation detection only from CiteWorth data

 ## Environment setup
 We recommend using Anaconda to create your environment.
 After installing conda, run the following to create the environment.
 ```[bash]